Gauravthorat30/practice_javascript/README.md

-# assignments
+# javascript
-this is my assignments repositories
+This is my file where i practice javascript.